 For more information, see safety monitoring of medicines.

-For veterinary medicines, the Agency is also responsible for establishing safe limits for medicine residues in foods that come from animals.
+For veterinary medicines, the EMA is also responsible for establishing safe limits for medicine residues in foods that come from animals.

-The Agency's committees are involved in referral procedures to resolve issues such as concerns over the safety or benefit-risk balance of a medicine or a class of medicines.
+The EMA's committees are involved in referral procedures to resolve issues such as concerns over the safety or benefit-risk balance of a medicine or a class of medicines.

-In a referral, the European Medicines Agency is requested to conduct a scientific assessment of a particular medicine or class of medicines on behalf of the EU.
-The medicine, or the class or medicines, is ‘referred’ to the Agency so that it can make a recommendation for a harmonised position across the EU.
+In a referral, the EMA is requested to conduct a scientific assessment of a particular medicine or class of medicines on behalf of the EU.
+The matter is ‘referred’ to the EMA so that it can make a recommendation for a harmonised position across the EU.

-There are a number of reasons why a referral may be started, ranging from concerns over the safety of a class of medicine to disagreements among Member States on the use of the medicine.
+Disagreements among Member States on the use of a medicine can also be referred to the EMA.
 Referrals can be started by the European Commission, any Member State or by the company that markets the medicine.